macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Photos

-• Deactivate Autoplay Videos and Live Photos
+• Photos: deactivate Autoplay Videos and Live Photos

-• Sharing: Include location information
+• Sharing: activate *Include location information and set Memories to Landscape and 16:9

 Podcasts